 If you choose to get your coverage through a private Medicare Advantage plan, which covers both medical expenses and prescription drugs, you usually need to use the plan’s network of doctors and hospitals to get the lowest co-payments (and some plans won’t cover out-of-network providers at all, except in an emergency).
 As with any PPO or HMO, it’s important to make sure your doctors, hospitals and other providers are covered in your plan from year to year.
 You can switch Medicare Advantage plans during open enrollment each year from October 15 to December 7, and you can compare out-of-pocket costs for your medications and general health condition under the plans available in your area by using the Medicare Plan Finder.
 After you’ve narrowed the list to a few plans, contact both the insurer and your doctor to make sure they’ll be included in the network for the coming plan year.

-4. Not realizing that you may be able to switch Medicare Advantage plans after open enrollment.
+4. Not realizing that you may be able to switch Medicare Advantage plans.

-Even though open enrollment for Medicare Advantage plans runs from October 15 to December 7, you may still be able to change plans during the year.
-For example, you can switch plans outside of open enrollment if you have certain life changes, such as moving to an address that isn’t in your plan’s service area.
+Even though Annual Enrollment for Medicare plans runs from October 15 to December 7, you may still be able to change plans during the year.
+For example, you can switch plans outside of Annual Enrollment if you have certain life changes, such as moving to an address that isn’t in your plan’s service area.
 And if you have a Medicare Advantage plan in your area with a five-star quality rating, you can switch into that plan anytime during the year (you can use the Medicare Plan Finder to see whether a five-star plan is available in your area).
-Also, you can switch from a Medicare Advantage plan to traditional Medicare plus a Part D prescription-drug plan from January 1 to February 15 (although you could be denied medigap coverage or charged more for it).
-See How to Switch Medicare Advantage Plans for more information about your options.
+Also, there is Medicare Advantage Open Enrollment from January 1 to March 31 where you can change Medicare Advantage plans, or switch from a Medicare Advantage plan to Original Medicare plus a Part D prescription-drug plan (although you could be denied Medigap coverage or charged more for it).

 5. Not picking the right medigap plan when you first enroll.

 If you buy a Medicare supplement plan within six months of enrolling in Medicare Part B, you can get any plan in your area even if you have a pre-existing medical condition.
 But if you try to switch plans after that, insurers in most states can reject you or charge more because of your health.
 It’s important to pick your plan carefully.
-See The ABCs of Picking a Medigap Policy for more information on choosing a plan.
 Some states let you switch into certain plans regardless of your health, and some insurers let you switch to another one of their plans without a new medical exam.
 Find out about your state’s rules and the plans available at your state insurance department Web site.
 You can also find more information about medigap policies in your area at Medicare.gov.